Eggbertx/GD6502-IDE/README.md

-# GD6502
+# GD6502 IDE
-A (currently) bare-bones, stripped down 6502 emulator and assembler.
+A bare-bones, stripped down 6502 emulator and assembler, with syntax highlighted code editing and basic debugging.
 Currently, I'm using the 6502asm.com and the [Easy 6502](https://skilldrick.github.io/easy6502/) emulators as goal posts to test GD6502's usefulness.
-After it's fully compatible with those two emulators, I'll start working on making it compatible with more complex 6502-based systems like the Atari 2600, NES, and others.
+After it's fully compatible with those two emulators, I'll move the CPU into its own repository on making it compatible with more complex 6502-based systems like the Atari 2600, NES, and others.
 At that point, I'll start turning it from a standalone project into a library to be integrated into other projects.

 ## Examples